swapnilpaliwal-sd/navigation_bar_start/README.md

 beautifully across different pages in style.
 This project will help you take your flutter game to the next level.

+The project helps you understand a vital concept of dependency injection, which is usually missed by developers and it leads to code duplication, difficulty in testing, limited usability, etc.

 This project serves as an excellent starting point for controlling PageView with CupertinoTabBar, complete with custom icons.